zshahn/did_snmm/README.md

 did_snmm_flood contains code for analyzing the dataset from Gallagher (2015).
 The data itself is too large to fit on github but can be obtained from IPCSR: https://www.openicpsr.org/openicpsr/project/113898/version/V1/view

-did_snmm_simulation.R contains code for a simulated example using machine learning for the nuisance models.